iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 > Gay<br> :date: __2020-12-21 00:32:03__

 > Useless.
 Very outdated notification feed.
 This app has life in my phone less than 5 minutes.
 Wish the government does more research for what citizens needs before watst the public money.<br> :date: __2020-12-19 21:25:15__

-> There is no information regarding privacy measures for testing procedures and the storage location/process regarding retained genetic samples.<br> :date: __2020-12-14 09:05:12__